adi-gor/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A 2 player console application based Tic-Tac-Toe game.
+A 2 player Tic-Tac-Toe game in C.